List of U.D.O. band members

 Schwarzmann's replacement was Lorenzo Milani, who joined U.D.O. in November 1999.
 Milani remained until January 2005, when he left the band for "personal reasons" and was replaced by Francesco Jovino, who had earlier filled in for the regular drummer during a tour the previous autumn.
 This lineup remained stable for over seven years, before Kaufmann left in September 2012 for "health reasons".
 He was replaced the following January by Andrey Smirnov, just days before Gianola was also replaced by Kasperi Heikkinen.
 Jovino left for "personal reasons" in December 2014, with Dirkschneider's son Sven taking his place the following February.
 Heikkinen remained until February 2017 before leaving, also citing "personal reasons" for his departure from both U.D.O. and related band Dirkschneider.

 Bill Hudson took over from Heikkinen in March 2017, but by the following April had left due to musical differences.
 The band were temporarily rejoined by Kaufmann for a string of summer festival appearances.
 Shortly after the release of Steelfactory, long-time bassist Fitty Wienhold announced his departure from U.D.O., but assured fans that he would continue to offer his support in the form of songwriting if requested.
 The following month, the band announced the additions of guitarist Dee Dammers in place of Hudson, and bassist Tilen Hudrap in place of Wienhold.
 In September 2022 Hudrap was replaced by former Accept bassist Peter Baltes, first on a temporary basis until April 2023 when Baltes officially replaced him.

+In October 2025, Andrey Smirnov parted ways with the band.
+He was replaced by Alen Brentini.